ibuchi/age-viewer/README.md

 The landing page serves as an introduction to the Apache AGE Viewer project and provides users with an overview of its features.
 It includes a hero section with a background image, a heading, and a call-to-action button that invites users to "Get Started".

-Clicking the "Get Started" button will take the user to the `localhost/root` route, which displays the main landing page content.
+Clicking the "Get Started" button will take the user to the `localhost/root` route, which displays the main page content.

 ### Navigation Bar

-To improve navigation throughout the application, we added a custom navigation bar that appears on every page.
+To improve navigation throughout the application, we added a custom navigation bar.
 The navigation bar features the Apache AGE Viewer logo on the left, and two clickable text links on the right - "Generate Query" and "Create Query".

 ### Routes